 But, isn't airglow faint?

 What is faint?
 Unless you clearly state what you are comparing with, there is no use saying airglow is faint!
-Several megarayleighs is a lot of light!
+Several megarayleighs is a lot of light, the same order of magnitude as integrated star light!
 It can easily be measured.
 But, no doubt, sunlight is much brighter.
+Would you like to say that "star light is the faint light emitted by far-away celestial bodies"?

 Isn't airglow "more ore less stable"?